 Table \ref{tab:fusionresults} shows the FedMKGC performance with full modalities of MKGC baselines in independent learning, federated learning, and centralized learning, respectively.

-\textbf{Federated Setting: }{\textit{Compared to S-Ind}}, the structural model in independent learning, MMInd with different MKGC baselines generally outperforms S-Ind, demonstrating the benefits of incorporating multimodal information to complement structural information. {\textit{Comparing MMInd, MMFedE, and MMCen}}, the centralized learning that all structural triples, entity images, and entity descriptions are exploited to train a unified global model has the best performance, outperforming MMInd and MMFedE.
-The MMFedE outperforms MMInd, demonstrating the effectiveness of our proposed aggregation strategy to jointly train the client MKGs.
-However, MMFedE does not outperform MMCen, the reason for which can be that the basic aggregation strategy of MMFedE is not effective enough to handle the heterogeneous partitioned multimodal information in client MKGs to outperform the non-partitioned unified multimodal information in MMCen.
+\textbf{Federated Setting: }{\textit{Compared to S-Ind}} (the independently trained structural model), MMInd with different MKGC baselines generally performs better, demonstrating the benefits of multimodal information in complementing structural information. {\textit{Comparing MMInd, MMFedE, and MMCen}}, the centralized MMCen, which trains a unified global model on all triples, images, and descriptions, performs the best.
+MMFedE outperforms MMInd, showing the effectiveness of our aggregation strategy for jointly training client MKGs.
+However, MMFedE does not surpass MMCen, likely because its basic aggregation is insufficient to handle the heterogeneous partitioned multimodal information against the unified non-partitioned one in MMCen.

-\textbf{MKGC baselines: } Comparing different MKGC baselines, they have diverse performance in different settings.
-The average fusion and split fusion have the most number of best metrics in the MMInd group, weighted fusion has the most in the MMFed and MMCen groups.
-The reason could be that the fusion strategies have various adaptive abilities in different client MKGs and thus are diverse in independent, federated, and centralized learning.
-The results show that weighted fusion adapts to different clients the best and is relatively stable in different settings.
-Thus, we set the default fusion method as weighted fusion in the following experiments.
-Moreover, it is notable that Gated fusion has worse performance in MMFedE than MMInd and MMCen.
-The reason could be that Gated itself contains more parameters than other fusion paradigms and the transmission of projection weights in MMFedE is not sufficient enough to reach better global performance.
+\textbf{MKGC baselines: } Different MKGC baselines perform diversely across settings.
+Average and split fusion achieve the best metrics most often in the MMInd group, and weighted fusion does so in the MMFed and MMCen groups.
+This suggests the fusion strategies differ in adaptive ability across clients, while weighted fusion adapts best and stays the most stable.
+Thus, we adopt weighted fusion as the default in the following experiments.
+Moreover, Gated fusion performs worse in MMFedE than in MMInd and MMCen, likely because it has more parameters than other fusion paradigms, and the transmission of projection weights in MMFedE is insufficient for better global performance.